carrerasrodrigo/pydbreport/README.md

 This project has been tested on Python 2.7+ and Python 3.4+

 ### Version history
+0.7.0 - Added new title tag to make the emails more readable.
 0.6.0 - Support for beat mode
 0.5.3 - Added support for insert, update and delete queries.
 0.5.0 - Added more colors to the template used to send the information.